 This required class explores the basic concepts in human sexuality essential to healthy adolescent development.
 Sexuality education in the Upper School is taught through the lens of social justice.
 As such, the values of equity, integrity, stewardship, and respect guide decisions about course procedures and content.
 Major topics studied include: defining and developing healthy sexuality throughout the lifespan; sexual anatomy and physiology, body image, and care of the sexual systems; gender and sexual orientation as biological and sociological constructs; developing and maintaining healthy relationships; and the key role of deliberate, values-based decision making in developing healthy sexuality.

-All students are required to participate on an athletic team or in the performing arts during six (out of a total of 12 possible) seasons while in the Upper School.
+All students are required to participate on an athletic team or in the performing arts, or co-curricular activity during six (out of a total of 12 possible) seasons while in the Upper School.
 During seasons when students are not participating in athletics or the performing arts, they will be enrolled in a wellness program, which will require a student to attend Monday through Friday at set times, either during the school day or after school for a minimum of two hours per week.
 All students will sign up every season for athletics or the performing arts and, if not on a team, then students will sign up for either an Independent Athletic Credit or Wellness Education Credit.

 The Independent Athletic Credit (IAC-1) is an option for students who participate in a sport that Friends’ Central School does not offer (i.e., rowing, ice-skating, fencing, horseback riding, ice-hockey, skiing, rock-climbing, etc.) and who participate at a level that is commensurate with a Varsity schedule (8-10 practice hours per week), including travel to competition.